tornadoweb/tornado/docs/gen.rst

    Before support for `Futures <.Future>` was introduced in Tornado 3.0, coroutines used subclasses of `YieldPoint` in their ``yield`` expressions.
    These classes are still supported but should generally not be used except for compatibility with older interfaces.
+None of these classes are compatible with native (``await``-based) coroutines.

    .. autoclass:: YieldPoint
       :members: